Brownster/ipod-dock/README.md

 ## Updating

 Run `./update.sh` from the same project directory used during installation to refresh the copy under `/opt/ipod-dock`.
 The script synchronises files, updates Python dependencies and restarts the services while preserving logs and uploaded data.
-It also verifies the
-`/etc/fstab` entry for the iPod mount so existing installations get the correct permissions automatically.

 ## Syncing files